-Description Sidewalk and streets will be improved in various locations throughout Census Block Group 102.1.
-Funds will be used from Years 20 (\$170,000) and 19 (\$430,000).
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Approximately 338 households will be served by the project with at least 51% of those being LMI.
-Location Description Census Block Group 102.1 Planned Activities Activities include, but are not limited to, the planning, design, and installation of new and replacement or rehabilitation of existing sidewalks, ADA ramps, curb, gutters, stormwater facilities, street pavin and striping, and street sign post replacement.
+3 Project Name 102.4 Street & Sidewalk Improvements Target Area BG Reinvestment Area Goals Supported Public Improvements Needs Addressed Economic Opportunity Neighborhood Improvements Funding CDBG: 600,000 Description Sidewalk and streets will be improved in various locations throughout Census Block Group 102.4.
+Funds will be used from Years 21 (\$500,000) and 22 (\$100,000).
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities 759 persons with 70.7% being LMI.
+Location Description Census Block Group 102.4 Planned Activities Activities include, but are not limited to, the planning, design, and installation of new and replacement or rehabilitation of existing sidewalks, ADA ramps, curb, gutters, stormwater facilities, street paving and striping, and street sign post replacement.
 Additionally easement acquisitions will take in project locations outside of the existing City right-of-way.
-5 Project Name 102.1 Neighborhood Identity Enhancements Target Area BG Reinvestment Area Goals Supported Public Improvements Needs Addressed Economic Opportunity Neighborhood Improvements Funding CDBG: \$100,000 - Description Identity enhancements will be added to improve the appearance of the neighborhood and preserve the history of the Shake Rag area.
-Funds will be used from Year 18 (\$100,000).
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities Approximately 338 households will be served by the project with at least 51% of those being LMI.
-Location Description Census Block Group 102.1 Planned Activities Activities include, but are not limited to, the replacement and/or installation of neighborhood signage, trash receptacles, benches, bike racks and appurtenances on public right-of-way.
+4 Project Name 102.4 Affordable Housing Target Area BG Reinvestment Area Goals Supported Quality Affordable Owner and/or Rental Housing Needs Addressed Quality Affordable Housing Economic Opportunity Funding CDBG: \$160,000 Description Two housing units rehabilitated for affordable homeownership.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities Approximately 2 households with 100% being LMI.
+Location Description Census Block Group 102.4